ShusakuASANO/KYOCHAN_Chiral/README.md

 Digital output device: USB-DAQ and Compact DAQ (NI) modules are supported.

 6 port valve: Valves controlled by digital input or relay contact can be used.
+VA-21 series valve (FLOM) is supported exceptionally.

 HPLC system: Any models of HPLC system which have start signal input can be used.